-The Department of English and Modern Foreign Languages offers your choice of two minors in French.
-The French minor focuses on the language, literature and culture of France and will prepare you for additional studies in these areas.
-If you are considering a teaching career, you may want to choose a French minor leading to P-12 Certification.
-French minors are encouraged to immerse themselves in the French language and culture through study abroad.
+The Department of World Languages offers your choice of two minors in French.
+The French minor has a communicative approach that focuses on the language, literature and cultures of the French-speaking world.
+It will prepare you for additional studies as well as careers in business, diplomacy, overseas missions and any other field in which knowledge of another language and culture is vital.
+Future teachers should consider a French minor leading to P-12 Certification, for the demand for teachers qualified to teach a second language is rising every year.
+French minors at Cumberlands are encouraged to immerse themselves in the French language and culture through study abroad.

 What Can I Do With This Degree?